aaronkaka/commonjs-react-components/README.md

 Hot module replacement is activated, so that any saved change to the watched source automatically reloads the browser page.

 ## Consume

+The card component is built for use with Bootstrap v3.

 ### Script Include